General Estate Settlement TasksShow Table of Contents

 Once you've completed the initial Timeline tasks, you are ready to execute the main phase of the estate disposition process.

-Once the claims deadline from your notice of death expires (see First 3 Months), you will have a complete picture of all debts the estate is legally obligated to pay, and you can move forward with assurance.
+Once the claims deadline from your notice of death expires (if applicable, see Finding_Debts), you will have a complete picture of all debts the estate is legally obligated to pay, and you can move forward with assurance.

 If it's clear that the estate has a positive net worth (has more assets than debts), then you should pay off any estate debts.
 If it is unclear whether or not the estate owes more than it is worth, or even if it is, you may want to negotiate with creditors to see who may be willing to forgive all or some of the amount owed.
 See Resolving Debts.